sfraser-dev/perl-glue-script-collection/README.md

 ### Perl Glue Scripts

-Collection of useful perl scripyts in one place for easy reference
+Collection of useful perl scripts in one place for easy reference.